- Subject: Indian Miniature Rajasthani Painting

 - Free Shipping Worldwide & No hassle return

 You will love this colorful Rajasthani art with its soft colors, fine line-work, delicate figures, elegance and grace, and perfect execution.
-It represents Ragini Sorathi, the second consort of Raga Megh, one of the six principal ragas.
+It represents Ragini Kakubha, one of the principal ragas.

 Ragamala Paintings are a series of illustrative paintings from medieval India based on Ragamala or the 'Garland of Ragas', depicting various Indian musical nodes, Ragas.
 They stand as a classical example of the amalgamation of art, poetry and classical music in medieval India.
 The paintings depict not just the Ragas, but also their wives, (raginis).